samsquire/ideas4/README.md

 It should be easy to create a process.

 # 637. Orthogonality solution

-I want this post to be interesting so I want to share and start a talk about something I think is particularly interesting.

 I'm doing a lot of thinking about **orthogonality**.
 For me, the interesting part of orthogonality is the intersection of where separate features **interact** with eachother, where each feature is a line and the two lines that intersect that are not parallel.